|

 right-clicking on files you can encrypt/decrypt).

-- There is also an Outlook Express wrapper, but as we do not use Outlook,
+- There is also an Outlook Express wrapper, but as we do not use Outlook, I

-I did not test this.
+did not test this.

 - Also tried WinPTEE: instable at the time I tried it!

-Looking for encrypted file systems, or how to safely keep all your
+Looking for encrypted file systems, or how to safely keep all your passwords

-passwords on a USB stick?
+on a USB stick?
 Look at my 'veilig'-page (Dutch).

-A complete set of tools helping in using GPG from Windows is gpg4win: a installer package for
+A complete set of tools helping in using GPG from Windows is gpg4win: a installer package for Windows

-access to GPG to encrypt/decrypt files.
+GPG to encrypt/decrypt files.

 Installation